-Note: \ = For orbitography beacons, multiply number of points by 1.6.
+Note: = For orbitography beacons, multiply number of points by 1.6.

-- END OF ANNEX D -
+- END OF ANNEX C -

-ANNEX EANOMALY NOTIFICATION MESSAGES
+ANNEX DANOMALY NOTIFICATION MESSAGES

-The System anomaly notification message is transmitted according to the guidance contained in section 3.1.1 of this document and section 3.7 of Cospas-Sarsat Data Distribution Plan (C/S A.001).
+The System anomaly notification message is transmitted according to the guidance contained in section 3.1.1 of this document and the section of the Cospas-Sarsat Data Distribution Plan (C/S A.001) entitled "Contingency Procedures".
 For messages to be transmitted to all MCCs, use SIT 605 format.
 For messages to be transmitted to specific MCCs, use SIT 915 format.